Life changes for every parent when their child enters adolescence, but DMD brings additional changes.

 We provide guidance and support for parents and families on how to support young people with DMD as they grow older and face new challenges, as well as new opportunities to build a good future.

 The new DMD Family Folder: Guide to Adolescence and Adulthood is a comprehensive guide that will help you to navigate and adjust to your child’s changing needs as they grow older and enter adulthood.
 It is suitable for families of children and young people aged 11 and over.
 You’ll find the information you need to:

-You may also find our previous Family Folder and accompanying guides useful – these were designed for newly diagnosed families but contains information that may be relevant for older children.
+You may also find our previous Family Folder and accompanying guides useful – these were designed for newly diagnosed families but contain information that may be relevant for older children.

-If your son is taking steroid medicine for DMD, it is likely that his puberty will start late, not start, or start but not progress normally.
+If your child is taking steroid medicine for DMD, it is likely that his puberty will start late, not start, or start but not progress normally.
 Your doctor may recommend testosterone treatment to support normal puberty.
 Find out more by downloading DMD Care UK’s information leaflet.

 Our partners at Pathfinders Neuromuscular Alliance, a charity run by and for adults with neuromuscular disorders, can provide further support for teenagers and adults with DMD.